woossi0/suite/docs/usermanual/source/webmaps/composer/configuration.rst

 Layers tab
 ~~~~~~~~~~

-The Layers tab shows all of the layers that are contained in this project workspace.
+The Layers tab shows all of the layers contained in this project workspace.

-As with the Maps tab, the list of layers can be sorted by name or by last modification, and can also be filtered via string.
+As with the Maps tab, the list of layers can be sorted by name or by last modification, and can also be filtered using a string.

-Layers can be added to a map in this page by clicking them, selecting a map in the :guilabel:`Select a map` dialog, and then clicking the :guilabel:`Add to Map` button.
+Layers listed on this page can be added to a map by clicking them, selecting a map in the :guilabel:`Select a map` dialog, and then clicking the :guilabel:`Add to Map` button.

 .. figure:: img/layerstab.png